 The best of boarding care

 Most schools are 11-18 schools, though some offer boarding at primary level.
 Most schools are mixed, but there are a small number of girls' schools or boys' schools.
 Some schools are selective.

-Admission to state boarding schools in the UK is limited to children who are nationals of the UK and are eligible to hold a full UK passport, or those who are nationals of other European Union countries (due to end 31 December 2020), or those who have the right of residence in the UK.
-Please note that the holding of a BN(O) passport does not make the child eligible for a state boarding school in the UK.
+Admission to state boarding schools in the UK is limited to children who are nationals of the UK and are eligible to hold a full UK passport or those who are nationals of other European Union countries (due to end 31 December 2020), or those who have the right of residence in the UK.